stellar/soroban-examples/README.md

 - Why are these changes/additions needed or relevant?
 - How did you solve the problem, or created the suggested feature?
 - Have your changes/additions been thoroughly tested?

-## Disclaimer
-These implementations have not been tested or audited.
-They are likely to have significant errors and security vulnerabilities.
-They should not be relied on for any purpose.
-Please refer to the license for more information.

 ## Relevant Links:
 - [Smart Contract Documentation](https://developers.stellar.org/docs/build)